Ringworm (dermatophytosis) is a fungal skin infection that affects humans and animals, including parrots.

-- Comes in contact with the fungal spores.
-These include Trichophyton, Microsporum, and Epidermophyton fungi.
+- Comes into contact with the fungal spores, including Trichophyton, Microsporum, and Epidermophyton fungi.

 - Touches animals or people already infected.
 The spores will transfer and settle into the parrot’s skin.

-There are 40 different types of fungi that cause ringworm.
+There are 40 types of fungi that cause ringworm.
 These fungi produce spores that infect and attack the host.
-These spores are airborne pathogens that are carried by the wind.
+The spores are airborne pathogens that are carried by the wind.

 Once they’ve traveled away from the fungus that released them, they land on the ground.
-Some parrots that are allowed to roam outside get ringworm.
-It’s usually because they made contact with some grass infected with spores.
+Some parrots that roam outside of their cages get ringworm.

-As it begins to take over, the parrot’s immune cells fight to keep the infection at bay.
-Of course, this only happens if the parrot is healthy.
+The parrot’s immune cells will fight to keep the infection at bay, but this only happens when the parrot’s healthy.